hsahujnpr/pwmgr/README.md

 ## Dependencies
 - `aes-gcm`: For AES-256-GCM encryption.
 - `sha2`: For SHA-256 hashing.
+- `serde`: For serialization and deserialization of Rust structures.
-- `serde`: For serialization and deserialization.
+- `serde_json`: For JSON serialization and deserialization.
 - `rand`: For generating random nonces.
+- `clap`: For command-line argument parsing and CLI interface.
+- `rpassword`: For secure password input (hides password while typing).
+- `base64`: For base64 encoding and decoding.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any bugs or feature requests.